The Iceland Summit 2021

 For this workshop, we will be the only guests aside from passers by stopping for lunch.
 The town with its factory, old-world structures, cliffs and waterfalls will be ours for exploring and photographing.
 Along with working throughout the town, day and night, we will also be venturing out on day trips further into the wilds of this incredible landscape and bringing back stunning images to share through talks, presentations, group critiques and discussion.
 And did I say that when active, is is one of the greatest places on the planet to see Northern Lights?

 Once in Iceland, your experience will include all transportation while with the group, a private room each night with shared facilities and all meals*.
 We will be operating out of two vans, exploring both our immediate surroundings as well as taking day trips to spectacular locations in the area while your fearless leaders will be available for instruction and consult throughout. (*We will pack lunches for day trips, but there will also be the opportunity in a couple of places to visit small cafe’s which will be your responsibility.)

 You’ll be working with Kerik Kouklis and yours truly, both accomplished photographic artists and instructors with work in many private and museum collections.
-We are survivors of the very successful first and second annual summit in 2017and 2018 and so excited to continue with the 3rd!
+We are survivors of the very successful first, second ands third annual summit in 2017, 2018 and 2019 and so excited to continue with the 4th after the world took a year off!
 We will both be available at all times for consultation, instruction and a few sordid tales.

 A relatively new aspect to photography is the use of drones and several people have begun bringing them on trips.
 Both Kerik and I are accomplished UAV pilots and I have my Part 107 commercial license here in the states.
 We will both be available for some instruction in drone photography for those interested.
 The place we will be in Iceland is ideal for drone photography in that it is very lightly traveled and as long as we are respectful, we will have little problem with closed airpace aside from the local landing strip.